BioBoost/object-oriented-programming-using-java/all_about_objects/readme.md

 > #### Info::snake_case
 > Snake case (or snake_case) is the practice of writing compound words or phrases in which the elements are separated with one underscore character `_` and no spaces, with each element's initial letter usually lowercased within the compound and the first letter either upper or lower case - as in "foo_bar" and "Hello_world".

-The class shape in a class diagram consists of a rectangle with three rows.
-The top row contains the name of the class, the middle row has the attributes of the class, and the bottom section expresses the methods or operations that the class has.
+The class shape in a class diagram that consists of a rectangle with three rows.
+The top row contains the **name of the class**, the middle row has the **attributes of the class**, and the bottom section expresses the **methods or operations** that the class has.
 In a diagram, classes and subclasses are grouped together to show the relationship between objects of these classes.

 ![Start of a class diagram of LightBulb](img/light_bulb_properties.png)